-The animals that we exhibit at the Zoo represent only species that live in the Borealie.
+The animals that we exhibit at the Zoo represent only species that live in the Borealie and the cold regions of the world.
 This means that most of them can spend winter outside.
-However, species that naturally live on the southern borders of the Borealie and migrant birds that visit it need winter quarters which are heated and ventilated during the cold season.
+However, species that naturally live on the southern borders of their distribution and migrant birds need winter quarters which are heated and ventilated during the cold season.
 Once again, the temperature required will vary according to the specific needs of the species.

 Maximum number of animal

 It is essential to properly assess the maximum number of individual animals that a given habitat can support, in order to avoid its deterioration and destruction over the medium or long term, due to grazing, trampling, marking out of territory or other behaviours.
 One also needs to take into account interactions between individual animals or between species when determining how many animals can be kept in a given habitat.